Vice Dean for Undergraduate Studies, School of Business

 - Excellent communication skills, time management and PC skills.

 - Self- starter with the ability to work independently.

 Academic II - €53,836- €80,759

 The level of appointment will be commensurate with qualifications and experience.

-Note: The functions and responsibilities assigned to a Lecturer in the School of Business are based on the current stated role and objectives of the College.
-These functions and responsibilities may alter in line with any change in the role and objectives of the NCI
+The functions and responsibilities assigned to the Lecturer in Economics are based on the current stated role and objectives of the College.
+These functions and responsibilities may alter in line with any change in the role and objectives of the College.

 National College of Ireland is an equal opportunities employer

 We would like to assure you that protecting confidentiality is our number one priority.
 You can expect that all enquires, applications and all aspects of the proceedings are treated as strictly confidential and are not disclosed to anyone, outside those directly involved in that aspect of the process.

 In submitting a completed Curriculum Vitae and supporting documentation, candidates are declaring:

 - That all the particulars furnished in their application are true and correct without omission and that they are aware of the qualifications and particulars for this position.